lingluo-hub/accountant-meow-backend/README.md

 - Maven (go to https://maven.apache.org/ to get the latest version)
 - Docker ( **optional** , go to https://www.docker.com/get-started/ to get the Docker for the corresponding operating system)
 - PostgreSQL (backend database used in this project, open port 5432)
-- Redis (cache database used in this project, open port 6379)
 - IntelliJ IDEA (popular IDE for Java development)

 ### Database initialization